pgigis/sigcomm2021-offnets-artifacts/datasets/README.md

 ```

 ### Active Scan (Certigo)

-Except the Rapid7 certificates we also used TLS certificate data derived from an active scan that we conducted in Nov.
-2019
+Except from the passive TLS scanning datasets, we also conducted in Nov.
+2019 an active scan using the [Certigo](https://github.com/square/certigo) tool.

-but also from the [Censys](https://censys.io/) platflorm.
+The active scan dataset can be found [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabpgk_ucl_ac_uk/Ekb_VbFdQghCntUHh98v-NoBdnSdS_XAh6859ME1RCLDpQ?e=jFeGnZ).

+Please, copy the contents of the OneDrive folder in the ```tls_scans/active``` folder

 ### HTTP headers
 The HTTP GET Responses that we used in our analysis can be found [here](https://github.com/pgigis/sigcomm2021-offnets-artifacts/blob/master/datasets/headers/http/http_80_filenames.txt).

 ### HTTPS headers
 The HTTPS GET Responses that we used in our analysis can be found [here](https://github.com/pgigis/sigcomm2021-offnets-artifacts/blob/master/datasets/headers/https/https_443_filenames.txt).

-## Active Scan

 As we use a snapshot every three months (January, April, July, October), we alligned each dataset to the closest available date.

 ## IP-to-AS Mapping

-The IP-to-AS mappings that we used in this work can be [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabpgk_ucl_ac_uk/EujvVAp0lqBBpY-EgY5IZSgBLTgoxv7xwtRW92YGe9hDLA?e=2iSwLV).
+The IP-to-AS mappings that we used in this work can be found [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabpgk_ucl_ac_uk/EujvVAp0lqBBpY-EgY5IZSgBLTgoxv7xwtRW92YGe9hDLA?e=2iSwLV).

-Please copy the contents of the OneDrive folder in the ```ip_to_as``` folder.
+Please, copy the contents of the OneDrive folder in the ```ip_to_as``` folder.